Learning, Teaching and Curriculum

 LTC 4260: Elementary Social Studies

-To develop knowledge of social studies and the skills to teach social studies in the elementary school.
-The course is designed to provide the student with the skills to plan, implement, and evaluate both the teaching and learning processes for the elementary social studies classroom.
+To develop knowledge of social studies and the skills to teach elementary-level social studies in a multicultural and diverse community.
+The course is designed to provide the students with the skills to plan, implement, and evaluate culturally relevant teaching and learning processes for the elementary social studies classroom.
+Graded on A-F basis only.

 Credit Hours: 3